 Before parkour gyms existed, the youngest person I saw doing parkour was 13 or 14.
 Parents don’t want to take their kids to some sketchy downtown area to train with a bunch of adults.

 Now there are supervised and safe facilities.
 We have classes for 5 year olds.

 The next generation of parkour kids is going to be freakishly good.

-Ard is a Vancouver-based builderer, occasional dabbler in parkour, and wishes he could do half the same stuff Tom does.
+Ard is a Vancouver-based builderer and occasional dabbler in parkour who wishes he could do 10% of the shit Tom does.